Are you looking for a dog that is noble and large, and very well known as the “Gentle giant”? The Great Dane might be the best choice you can make.

-When in the market for a Great Dane puppy, the price range you can expect is anywhere in between $600 and $3K.
+When in the market for a Great Dane puppy, the price range you can expect is anywhere between $600 and $3K.
 Of course, it depends on the quality of the puppy and the breeder.

 The top end of the range is for those who want to buy a dog show champion bloodline.
-In case you just want a really huge pet, the price will be at the lower end of the range.
+In case you just want a huge pet, the price will be at the lower end of the range.

 How to find reputable Great Dane breeders?

-Why it’s important to find a really reputable breeder and perhaps opt for quality over price?
+Why it’s important to find a reputable breeder and perhaps opt for quality over price?
 To describe it best, we will just give you examples of what you get with a reputable breeder and what not.

 What You Get: